nextauthjs/next-auth/apps/example-nextjs/README.md

 ## Overview

-NextAuth.js is a complete open source authentication solution for [Next.js](http://nextjs.org/) applications.
+NextAuth.js is a complete open source authentication solution.

-This is an example application which shows how `next-auth` is applied to a basic Next.js app.
-It is also used in many of our CI workflows and other places where a concrete usage example is necessary.
+This is an example application that shows how `next-auth` is applied to a basic Next.js app.

-It can be found at [`next-auth-example.vercel.app`](https://next-auth-example.vercel.app/)
+The deployed version can be found at [`next-auth-example.vercel.app`](https://next-auth-example.vercel.app)

 ### About NextAuth.js

-NextAuth.js is an easy to implement, full-stack (client/server) open source authentication library designed for [Next.js](https://nextjs.org) and [Serverless](https://vercel.com).
+NextAuth.js is an easy to implement, full-stack (client/server) open source authentication library originally designed for [Next.js](https://nextjs.org) and [Serverless](https://vercel.com).
+Our goal is to [support even more frameworks](https://github.com/nextauthjs/next-auth/issues/2294) in the future.

 Go to [next-auth.js.org](https://next-auth.js.org) for more information and documentation.